 On the one hand, Metternich’s politics saved the Habsburg Empire from crumbling in the early 19th century.
-On the other hand, the Austrian chancellor became the most hated man of Austria-Hungary.
+On the other hand, the Austrian chancellor became the most hated man by the people of Austria-Hungary.

 Prince Metternich And The 1848 Revolution

 Prince Metternich 1848 Revolution.
-The Revolution of 1848 was spreading across Europe and hit Vienna in full.
-The Austro-Hungarian Empire’s liberals, workers, and intellectuals joined their like minded French, Italian, German and Hungarian equal.
-They revolted against the absolutistic rules of the Austro-Hungarian monarchy of the Habsburgs.
-These had been re-installed before at the Congress of Vienna, following the defeat of Napoleon.
+Quite rapidly, the Revolution of 1848 was spreading across Europe and hit Vienna in full.
+Within months, the Austro-Hungarian Empire’sliberals, workers, and intellectualsjoined their like minded French, Italian, German and Hungarian equals.

 Prince Metternich 1848 Revolution.
 At first, the revolution seemed to succeed.
 The Austrian Court set up a constitution, replaced the State Council with a provisional state ministry and granted freedom of speech.

 However, the revolutionaries thought the changes in the constitution were unsatisfactory.
-They called for direct elections.
-This was the start of the end of the revolution.
+Subsequently, they called for direct elections, ringing in the start of the end of the revolution.

 Biedermeier Culture: A Response To 1848